Laura Redden Searing

-Laura Redden Searing (born February 9, 1839, in Somerset County, Maryland) was a deaf poet and journalist.
+Laura Redden Searing (born February 9, 1839, in Somerset County, Maryland) was an American deaf poet and journalist.
 Her first book of poetry published was Idyls of Battle, and Poems of the Rebellion (1864).
 She also wrote under the male pseudonym Howard Glyndon.
 Significantly, the town of Glyndon, Minnesota was founded in 1872 and named in honor of the writer.

 Early years

 Laura Catherine Redden was born to Littleton John Redden and Wilhelmina Waller Redden in 1839.
+In 1851, she lost her hearing at age 11 due to the illness spinal meningitis.
 Her supportive parents learned sign language so they could communicate with her.
-In 1851, she lost her hearing at age 11 due to the illness spinal meningitis.
 In 1855, she enrolled in the Missouri School for the Deaf (MSD) in Fulton, Missouri.
 She learned sign language and the American Manual Alphabet.

 Personal life

 Laura Catherine Redden graduated from the Missouri School for the Deaf, a secondary school, in 1858.
 She did not enroll in college.
 Her literary skills and unmarried status made it acceptable at the time for her to enroll at certain colleges.
 However, there were no colleges that accepted deaf women.
 The National Deaf-Mute College (now Gallaudet University) was established in 1864 and did not admit female students until 1881.
 To supplement her education, she toured Europe from 1865 to 1869.
 While there, she studied German, French, Spanish, and Italian.
 She became engaged to Michael George Brennan in 1867, but the engagement ended shortly after.
 Laura Catherine Redden married Edward Whelan Searing, a lawyer, in 1876, to become Laura Catherine Redden Searing.
 They had one child, Elsa Waller Searing, on May 4, 1880.
 In 1887, Laura Redden Searing and her daughter settled near Santa Cruz, California.
 Edward Searing stayed in New York and they divorced in 1894.
 Redden Searing died in 1923 and was buried in Colma, California.